What is Enterprise SEO?

 Ranking Potential Report

-Report tool that uncovers which of your URL’s have the shortest ramp to traffic increases.
+97th Floor has built a Ranking Potential Report tool that uncovers which of your URLs have the shortest ramp to traffic increases.

 The Ranking Potential Report takes otherwise common keyword data and displays it in actionable and revealing ways.
-The process allows SEOs to readily see how many pages are on a site, how many keywords each page ranks for, what positions these keywords hold, and most importantly where immediate opportunities are.
+The process allows enterprise SEOs to readily see how many pages are on a site, how many keywords each page ranks for, what positions these keywords hold, and most importantly, where immediate opportunities are.

 Possibly more important, the Ranking Potential Report displays opportunities in a way that key stakeholders can understand.
 It's a highly effective tool for leveraging support for leadership because they can see the vision and potential.

 Curious about your site's potential?
-Go deeper than this SEO playbook and request a Ranking Potential Report here.
+Go deeper than this enterprise SEO playbook and request a Ranking Potential Report here.

 Ahrefs' Top Pages Report